zz-james/em-code-interview/README.md

 # em-code-interview
-code to discuss duriing the interview
+Code to discuss duriing the interview.
+I took the tab task from the invite document and combined it with some of my own existing code, so the tabs are styled according to the supplied jpeg (see below) but with different focus / content.

 # to launch
 launch a python server